What’s a River Pig?

 Logging in recent times is hard work, even with modern technology.
 The work was even more hazardous and demanding a century ago due to the lack of advanced infrastructure and machinery.
 Transporting the vast logs to the sawmill posed a particular challenge.
 The workers who "herded" the logs down rivers, utilizing the flow of the current to move the timber to the mills, were called River Pigs.

 “If a river pig fell between the logs and drowned, his body might not turn up for days.
-Sometimes his only grave marker was draping his boots on a tree limb overhanging the river.” - 7 Jobs We’re Glad Are Obsolete - Mentalfloss
+Sometimes, his only grave marker was draping his boots on a tree limb overhanging the river.” - 7 Jobs We’re Glad Are Obsolete - Mentalfloss

 It was treacherous work.
 Logs could snag on debris, rocks, or even each other, creating the aptly named logjam.
 Workers tasked with floating the rivers with the timber to ensure the wood moved smoothly had a difficult job divided into three roles.
 The Driver cleared stuck logs, the Sacking Crew followed behind most of the traffic to find logs left behind, and the Elite Jam rode at the front of the formation, trying to clear oncoming debris and steer around rocks.
 Each man carried a peavey, a spiked lever meant to manipulate the logs, and a 12-foot pole.
 The workers also wore cork boots outfitted with rows of spikes to prevent slipping off the wet logs (Source: Spokane Historical).